-These are the best car mounts you can buy for the Samsung Galaxy S21
+Best Samsung Galaxy S21 car mounts 2022

-When you take your Samsung Galaxy S21 along for the ride in the car, you want to make sure you're practicing safe driving habits.
-Whether you stream music via Bluetooth or have a fancy Android Auto display, you need a place to put your device that won't be distracting, won't get in the way, and won't fall or move around.
+When you take your Samsung Galaxy S21 along for a care ride, you want to make sure you're practicing safe driving habits.
+So whether you stream music via Bluetooth or have a fancy Android Auto display, you need a place to put your device that won't be distracting, get in the way, fall or move around.
 To that end, we've compiled a list of the best Samsung Galaxy S21 car mounts that you might want to consider for your next drive.

-- Best overall: iOttie Easy One Touch 5
+iOttie Easy One Touch 5

-- In charge: iOttie Wireless Car Charger Easy One Touch 2 Qi

 iOttie is one of the most trusted brands for auto accessories, and our favorite overall car mount for smartphones, including the Samsung Galaxy S21, is the Easy One Touch 5.
 It securely attaches to your car's dash through a suction cup, but you can also get attachments for the CD player, cup holder, or vent.
 It can accommodate wide phones securely, and the bottom feet prevent the phone from slipping out of the holder.
 The magnetic cord organizer is also a nice touch.

+This universal car mount is one of the most popular options on Amazon.
+It works much like our top pick, with a telescoping arm and an air conditioner vent included.
+Its suction cup is strong enough to hold a 44-pound bowling ball and comes with an extra suction cup pad.

-In charge: iOttie Wireless Car Charger Easy One Touch 2 Qi
+iOttie Wireless Car Charger Easy One Touch 2 Qi

 If you like the Easy One Touch 5 but want the convenience of wireless charging, then this mount is worth the price of upgrading.
-It also has a CD/Vent mounting option, but the built-in Qi wireless charger means you can just place your S21 in the dock without also connecting a cord.
+It also has a CD/Vent mounting option, but the built-in Qi wireless charger means you can place your S21 in the dock without connecting a cord.
 The telescopic arm can extend to over eight inches, and it can pivot up to 225 degrees.

-This universal car mount is one of the most popular options on Amazon.
-It works much like our top pick, with a telescoping arm and an air conditioner vent included.
-Its suction cup is strong enough to hold a 44-pound bowling ball and also comes with an extra suction cup pad.

-Cool factor: Mongoora Universal Air Vent Car Phone Mount Holder
+Mongoora Universal Air Vent Car Phone Mount Holder

 If you have a dashboard with an odd shape or texture, a suction cup-mounted phone holder may not make the most sense.
 However, a mount held in place by an air conditioner vent should work in most vehicles.
 The mount can also rotate, allowing you to view your phone in landscape mode while driving.

-Cup caddy: Gresur Car Cup Holder Phone Mount
+Gresur Car Cup Holder Phone Mount

 I'll admit, this one stuck out to me because it reminded me of a fake plant, but I can see the utility in this unique phone mount.
 Its sturdy base fits secure in most car cup holders, and its adjustable neck means that you can position it at just the right height and angle for optimal viewing.
 You can also rotate the phone holder to view your S21 in landscape mode.

-Horizontal holder: Loncaster Car Phone Holder Pad Mat
+Loncaster Car Phone Holder Pad Mat

 If you happen to have a vehicle with a broad, flat, and relatively uninterrupted dash, then this unusual mount might work for you.
 It holds your S21 in landscape mode (which is better when viewing maps) and even has space for keys, change, or other small knickknacks.
 It is held securely in place by a slip-resistant pad, and you can even get it in fun colors like red or blue.